DigitalDenCloud/digitaldencloud.github.io/_posts/2024/2024-07-14-build-genai-integrated-serverless-contact-forms-for-static-websites-with-aws-lambda-api-gateway-bedrock-and-ses.md

 ### Hands-On With SES

-To configure Amazon SES for your serverless contact form solution, you will perform the following steps:
+To configure Amazon SES for your serverless contact form solution, you will perform the following tasks:

 1. Create and verify an individual email identity
 2. Set up domain verification